The Forestry Act

 Article 35

-The government agency shall institute a forest fire squad based on forest conditions and organize a volunteer forest fire squad as needed.
+The government agency shall establish a forest fire squad based on forest conditions and organize a volunteer forest fire squad as needed.

 Article 36

-Where a railway passes through a forest area or forest protection area, fire and smoke prevention equipment shall be implemented; the same is required of a factory situated near a forest protection area.
+Where a railway passes through a forest area or forest protection area, fire and smoke prevention equipment shall be put into place; the same is required of a factory situated near a forest protection area.

-Where electrical wires pass through a forest area or forest protection area, equipment that prevents electrical shorts shall be implemented.
+Where electrical wires pass through a forest area or forest protection area, equipment that prevents electrical shorts shall be put into place.

-Where electrical wires pass through a forest area or forest protection area, equipment that prevents electrical shorts shall be implemented.
+Where electrical wires pass through a forest area or forest protection area, equipment that prevents electrical shorts shall be put into place.

 Article 37